Religion in the Workplace

 - Allowing work facilities to be used for religious observances

-Note that where multiple reasonable accommodations are available, your clients aren't required to provide the one preferred by the employee.
-Your clients also don't need to provide reasonable accommodations if it would cause undue hardship.
-Undue hardship occurs when the accommodation would impose more than a de minimis cost.
-This is a fact-specific determination that's made on a case-by-case basis.
-However, it can be based on the direct monetary costs of an accommodation as well as its burden on a business.
+Employers don't need to provide reasonable accommodations if it would cause undue hardship.
+Undue hardship is when the accommodation would impose more than a de minimis cost.
+This is a fact-specific determination made on a case-by-case basis.
+But it can be based on the direct monetary costs of an accommodation and its burden on a business.
 Courts will typically find undue hardship where religious accommodations:

 - Diminish the efficiency of other employees